 I’m convinced a predominantly individualist government with minimal special programs (ex.
-FDA, NASA) would be ideal.
+FDA, NASA being exceptions) would be ideal.
 When politicians are asked to manage too much outside their expertise, they consistently come up with proposals that unfairly favor, harm, or are vehemently opposed by an in-group.
-To cultivate natural progress and equality, the government should tend primarily to administrative duties, and leave the citizenry free to build, innovate, and pursue happiness as they see fit.
+To cultivate natural progress and equality, the government should tend primarily to defensive duties, and leave the citizenry free to build, innovate, and pursue happiness as they see fit.

 But who will take care of the destitute?